viglesiasce/eucadev/README.md

-## Dev environment in a  VirtualBox VM
+## Dev/Test environment in a VirtualBox VM

 The following method will give you a development environment in a single virtual machine, with all components deployed in it.